What are enzymes?

 Get KHNI articles delivered to your inbox

-Enzymes are important for capitalizing on the plant-based trend
+Enzymes in food are important for capitalizing on the plant-based trend

 Improving Plant-Based Beverages